doriordan/skuber/docs/GUIDE.md

 # Skuber Programming Guide

-***NOTE this guide is currently for Skuber 2 - it will shortly be updated for Skuber 3 but in the meantime see the main README for Skuber 3 examples.***
+Note: This guide is for Skuber 3 - see [here](skuber2/GUIDE.md) for the Skuber 2 guide.

 This guide assumes a working knowledge of Kubernetes concepts.